stallman-j/stallman-j.github.io/about-me.md

 Send me an email and say hi if you're so inclined.

 Instead, how about some recommendations of things that I think make the world a wonderful place.
+I'm not getting any kickbacks or anything, I just realized I end up making these recommendations to a lot of people so why not have it in one place.

 # On the internet